-The building is a fine example of a Victorian Federation terrace house with 3 floors and ornate filigree ironwork and bay windows.
+34 Queen Street, home to Dickerson Gallery, is a fine example of a Victorian Federation terrace house with three floors, ornate filigree ironwork and bay windows.

 The building has an intriguing ownership history beginning with Dowell Philip O'Reilly - the Australian poet, short story writer and politician.
 In 1894 O'Reilly was elected a member of the NSW Legislative Assembly.
 He moved the first motion in favour of women's suffrage carried in the New South Wales parliament.

 Dowell O’Reilly was the father of Eleanor Dark.
 One of Australia's finest writers of the 20th century, Eleanor was born in 1901.
 The address of 34 Queen Street was recognised in letters published by Dark as her childhood home.

 Later in the mid-20thC, the building occupancy included incarnations as an antique showroom and as a boarding house, all adding to the colourful history of this house.